Weekly applications for US jobless aid fall to 265,000

 WASHINGTON (AP) — Fewer Americans applied for unemployment benefits last week, continuing a nearly two-year trend that suggests a solid job market.

-The Labor Department says weekly requests for jobless aid fell 10,000 to a seasonally adjusted 265,000.
+THE NUMBERS: Weekly requests for jobless aid fell 10,000 to a seasonally adjusted 265,000, the Labor Department said Thursday.
 The less volatile four-week moving average for claims was 263,000.

-Employers have added 2.25 million jobs over the past 12 months.
-And in November, the unemployment rate fell to a nine-year low of 4.6 percent.
+Over the past year, the number of people collecting benefits has fallen almost 5 percent to 2.1 million.

+THE TAKEAWAY: The historically low number of people seeking jobless aid is a positive sign for the economy.

 Most Read Stories